-Due to the coronavirus (COVID-19) outbreak, the majority of public events, shows, and events such as weddings and parties are not able to go ahead until the restrictions are lifted.
+Due to the coronavirus pandemic, the majority of public events, shows, and events such as weddings and parties are not able to go ahead until the restrictions are lifted.
 This article will explain your rights, when it comes to cancelled or postponed events.

 In this article: